ncatlab/nlab-content/pages/6/6/0/9/19066/content.md

 The upshot is that the adjunct morphism on the left of the big diagram above is isomorphic to the composite on the right.
 That composite on the right, however, is the adjunct of $\phi$ pulled back to a product space and tensored with the pullback of a object of $\mathbf{C}^{\mathcal{X}'}$.

-Thus it remains to see that pullback along product projections preserves cofibrations, this Lemma \ref{ExternalTensorWithUnitBundleIsLeftQuillen} below.
+Thus it remains to see that pullback along product projections preserves cofibrations, this is Lemma \ref{ExternalTensorWithUnitBundleIsLeftQuillen}.
 \end{proof}

 \begin{lemma}